GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.80.03

+Added option `stripcrsfromname` to `gam <UserTypeEntity> print driveactivity` that causes carriage returns, linefeeds and nulls to be stripped from file names.

 ### 6.80.02

 Added option `addcsvdata <FieldName> <String>` to `gam <UserTypeEntity> print filecounts` that adds